qxb3/WordleBot/README.md

 yarn dev #Running development
 ```

+# TODOS
+1: Using custom images instead of emojis
+2: A leaderboard system
+3: Make it so you can only play each day

 # Contributing
-if u want some changes just make a pr, I'll merge them pretty quickly :)
+Just make a pr, I'll merge them pretty quickly :)